-Prior to O&M, the Authority will develop a stringent track monitoring program.
-Once tracks are operational, a remote monitoring program will be implemented to monitor the effects of ongoing subsidence.
-Track inspection systems will provide early warning of reduced track integrity.
-HSR trainsets will be equipped with autonomous equipment for daily track surveys.
-This specification will be added to HSR train bid packages.
-If monitoring indicates that track tolerances are not met, trains will operate at reduced speeds until track tolerances are restored.
-In addition, the contractor responsible for wayside maintenance will be required to implement a stringent program for track maintenance.
+Prior to O&M, the Authority would develop a stringent track monitoring program.
+Once tracks are operational, a remote monitoring program would be implemented to monitor the effects of ongoing subsidence.
+Track inspection systems would provide early warning of reduced track integrity.
+HSR trainsets would be equipped with autonomous equipment for daily track surveys.
+This specification would be added to HSR train bid packages.
+If monitoring indicates that track tolerances are not met, trains would operate at reduced speeds until track tolerances are restored.
+In addition, the contractor responsible for wayside maintenance would be required to implement a stringent program for track maintenance.